ros2/ros2_documentation/source/Tutorials/Advanced/Reading-From-A-Bag-File-CPP.rst

     class PlaybackNode : public rclcpp::Node

 Now, we can create a timer callback which will run at 10 hz.
-Our goal is to replay one message each time the callback is run to the topic ``/turtle1/pose``.
+Our goal is to replay one message to the ``/turtle1/pose`` topic each time the callback is run .
 Note the constructor takes a path to the bag file as a parameter.

 .. code-block:: C++